USC Dornsife Graphic Identity Program

 The USC Graphic Identity Program has been designed specifically to allow complex entities such as USC Dornsife, with all its various departments, programs, institutes, centers and offices, enough flexibility to represent themselves in unique and compelling ways.
 In this program, the university identity is represented by the university monogram.
 The academic unit is represented prominently by the Dornsife wordmark next to the university monogram.
 Specific departments, programs, institutes, centers and offices are represented by a descriptor line paired with the university monogram, Dornsife wordmark and academic unit descriptor.

-USC Dornsife stationery and business cards may be ordered through USC Purchasing Services.
+USC Dornsife business cards may be ordered through USC Purchasing Services.

 The university’s approved stationery vendors have all of graphic elements and assets for the USC Graphic Identity Program, including those for USC Dornsife and all USC academic units.